itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.17.0 =
+= 3.0.0 =
-* This release adds a new Traffic section and stores source and destination URIs and user agents for incoming affiliate links.
+* This is a major new release of the plugin, please make sure to back up your site and database before your upgrade and make sure to review the changelog to be aware of the implications of upgrading to this version.